Ayaan Institute of Medical Sciences: Hospital

 The hospital associated with AIMS is a multi-specialty hospital with 300 beds, which can be expanded to 700 beds in the span of another 3 years.
 The hospital is located in the same campus as the college.

 COVID19 pandemic effort

 In response to the COVID-19 pandemic, the Telangana state government enlisted the support of 21 medical college hospitals, including AIMS, permitted to treat the patients in the state.

-FAIMER listing

-The medical college is listed in the Foundation for Advancement of International Medical Education and Research (FAIMER) World Directory of Medical Schools with FAIMER SCHOOL ID: F0007197.

-Pulsation

-Pulsation, an annual cultural, literary, food and sports festival is organized by the Ayaan Institute of Medical Sciences, alongside other institutions such as the Shadan Institute of Medical Sciences and Dr. VRK Women's Medical College.

-Bus accident

-The college operates its own bus service across the city for students and staff.
-On 28 August 2023, a tragic accident involving one of the college buses occurred in Ramkote, Hyderabad, resulting in the death of a GHMC sanitation worker and injuries to four students on board.